DerekCoventry/CollegeRailroad/README.md

 - Click Finish
 - Run the app using Nexus 6 API 23
 - Click the three dots at the bottom of the bar next to the phone
-- Set the longitude to -82.9988 and the latitude to 39.9612 then press send
+- Set the longitude to -82.9988 and the latitude to 39.9612 then press send (may need to do this step again every time you close the emulator and run it again and use location)